Oliver-Loeffler/Schokolade/Gradle/readme.md

 it may happen that some of Gradle's binary files are not deleted.
 Those files may have to be removed manually.
 With a default Chocolatey installation, the possibly left over files may be located at: C:\ProgramData\Chocolatey\lib\ChocolateyGUI\tools .

+## Disclaimer

+This is not an official project by Gradle Inc.
+Purpose of this project is simply to make Gradle setup as easy as possible.